 where $\rho\fil(t)$ is the filtered state and $\hat{E}\rfil(t)$ is the retrofiltered effect.
 Both are under the definitions in the previous subsection.
 Apparently, the Petz-Fuchs smoothed state incorporates both past and future information in the same way as classical smoothed state---product of filtered state and retrofiltered effect.
 This turns out also to be a special application of the quantum Bayes' rule proposed by Fuchs~\cite{Fuchs03}.

-Unlike the Guevara--Wiseman construction, the Petz--Fuchs state does not require an assumption on the hypothetical observer Bob or an unraveling of the environment.
+Unlike the Guevara-Wiseman construction, the Petz-Fuchs state does not require an assumption on the hypothetical observer Bob or an unraveling of the evolution.
 In addition, it admits efficient computation through closed expressions.
 However, its interpretation as conditioning on future records is less direct than in the trajectory picture, making its applicability obscure.

 Taken together, these two approaches illustrate the central tension in quantum smoothing: two distinct definitions each have advantages over the other, but there is no consistent way to understand both.
 In the next section, we present an extended retrodictive framework that reconciles these perspectives.